Major Cryptocurrency Trading Prices (US$s)

 Blockchain technology is a rapidly evolving industry with the potential to reshape the manner in which corporations, governments, and individuals record and exchange information.

 Blockchains are a type of distributed ledger in which new information is introduced into a database via “mining”, a cryptographic securing of groups of data known as “blocks”.

-The Ethereum blockchain, a protocol-level blockchain, offers unique capabilities that allow for the creation of decentralized applications (dApps).
+In particular, the Ethereum blockchain, a protocol-level blockchain, offers unique capabilities that allow for the creation of decentralized applications (dApps).
 These dApps integrate with the Ethereum blockchain via “smart contracts”, a programming language native Ethereum.
 Each dApp is capable of having its own token, which facilities the transfer of utility amongst its users and incentivizes maintenance of the dApp-specific distributed ledger.
-These tokens are often sold in events known as initial coin offerings (ICOs), or follow-on token sales and can have tax implications for participating parties, per the US Internal Revenue Service (IRS).
+These tokens are often sold via simple agreements for future tokens (SAFTs), private sales, and public sales, all of which can have tax implications for participating parties, per the US Internal Revenue Service (IRS).

 Teknos Associates has extensive experience working with high-profile companies specializing in the blockchain and digital currency industries, and brings a unique understanding of the various tax implications associated with these events.